 What Are Nameko Mushrooms

-Nameko (Pholiota nameko) are small mushrooms with slender straight stems and smooth round caps.
-It has an glossy shiny appearance due to the natural layer of gelatin coating.
-This sliminess acts as a natural thickener for miso soup, nabemono, and aemono (和物, vegetable based side dishes).
+Nameko (Pholiota nameko) are small mushrooms with slender, straight stems and smooth, round caps.
+It has a glossy, shiny appearance due to the natural layer of gelatin coating.
+This sliminess is a natural thickener for miso soup, nabemono, and aemono (和物, vegetable-based side dishes).

-Wild nameko grows in clusters on oak and beech trees and are available between September to November.
+Wild nameko grows in clusters on oak and beech trees and is available between September and November.
 They’re also available year-round due to sawdust cultivation.

 What Do They Taste

-They are firm, silky, with toothsome bite with a cashew-butterscotch aroma and a mildly fruity, nutty, and earthy flavor.
+They are firm and silky, and have a cashew-butterscotch aroma, a mildly fruity, nutty, earthy flavor, and a gelatinous texture.

 How To Use

 You can find nameko fresh or dried.
-If using fresh, give them a quick rinse under running water to remove some of the sliminess, drain well, discard the ends, then add them to your cooking.
-You must be cooked before eating as they can cause food poisoning.
+If using fresh, rinse them under running water to remove some of the sliminess.
+Then drain well, discard the ends, then add them to your cooking.
+It must be cooked before eating as they can cause food poisoning.

-Just like any variety of mushrooms, nameko mushrooms are highly versatile and pair well with a lot of ingredients.
+Like any variety of mushrooms, nameko mushrooms are highly versatile and pair well with many ingredients.

 - Grill or roast